MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/ditl_commute.md

 ---
-title:                     # Day in the Life with Office 365 - On Your Commute
+title: Day in the Life with Office 365 - On Your Commute
-description:               # Quick steps to be ready for the day at hand with Office 365
+description: Quick steps to be ready for the day at hand with Office 365
+author: karuanag
-author: {github-id}        # karuanag ms.author: {ms-alias}      # karuanag
+ms.author: karuanag
-ms.date: {@date}           # 02/01/2019
+ms.date: 02/01/2019
-ms.topic: getting-started  # how-to
+ms.topic: how-to
 ---

 # During your Commute